Galantino/crg_4530/Group 6 Final Research Report.md

 ####Calculations

 The team began with a simple experiment through an aeration stone similar to the aeration lab done earlier in the semester.
 The purpose of this was to observe how large the average bubble was.
 By determining the diameter of a bubble, one could then find the resulting upflow velocity in a fluid (in this case water).
+This relationship can be described by the following relationshi:

+**[equation]**

+$$ Vt = \sqrt\frac{4g}{3Cd}\frac{\rho_{particle}-\rho_{H2O}}{\rho_{H2O}}    $$

 With this upflow velocity known, the team then knows the minimum downward velocity needed within the apparatus to retain bubbles in the system.

-[picture of aeration stone in action]
+**[picture of aeration stone in action]**

 After a short trial of the aeration stone with a airflow of 200uM/s, the diameter of the average bubble was about 4 mm.

-so from this known value, we must determine (in order) the: volume of a bubble, resulting upflow velocity of a bubble (which in turn is the minimum downward velocity needed to retain the bubbles in the system), the resulting flow rate needed (with 1 inch diam tube).
+Below are the calculations that followed this known value.

 ```python
 from aide_design.play import*